 Ideas and Resources

-- Useful hashtags to find resources are #Math, #MathChat, and #Maths.
+- Useful hashtags to find resources are #Math, #Maths, #STEM, #STEAM, and #MathChat.

-- We tend to get too caught up in teaching with books or slides.
-Instead, get your students interested in the lesson through any of these types of instructional methods: multimedia, visual aids, screencasts, hands-on learning, sensory learning, TPR- total physical response, graphic organizers, visual aids, realia, flashcards, pair work/group work, storytelling, diagrams, foldables, labeling, games,problem/project based learning, mindmapping and notetaking.
+- Try these types of instructional methods with English learners: multimedia, visual aids, screencasts, hands-on learning, sensory learning, graphic organizers, realia, flashcards, pair work/group work, storytelling, diagrams, foldables, charts, gifs, experiments, infographics, videos, demonstrations, labeling, games, PBL, mindmapping and sketchnoting.

 - Get them sewing.
 They will follow patterns and take measurements.